How Was La Via Gaia Born?

 In 2006, Jeff returned to the United States and served in several chefs’ position throughout New England.
 A year later, he opened Osteria Restaurant in Philadelphia.
 In 2008, The James Beard Foundation nominated Osteria for “Best New Restaurant” and in 2010, Jeff won the James Beard Award for Best Mid-Atlantic Chef.
 In February 2011, Coleman Andrews, editor of the online magazine, The Daily Meal, named Osteria as one of the 101 Best Restaurants in America and that same month Food and Wine magazine nominated Jeff for “Best Chef – Peoples Choice” in the mid-Atlantic region.
 In 2012, Jeff published his first cookbook, Eating Italy.

-In 2018, Jeff partnered with restaurateur Michael Schulson and co-founded Amici Hospitality.
-He is now Chef-Owner of Osteria in Philadelphia, where he lives with his wife, Claudia, and their daughter, Gaia.
+Jeff resides in Philadelphia, where he lives with his wife, Claudia, and their daughter, Gaia.
 Jeff and Claudia co-founded La Via Gaia to share their love of Italy with more people.
 Jeff enjoys spending weekends cooking with his family and training in Brazilian jiu-jitsu.
 And, of course, he loves to return to Italy whenever he can!

 What Does La Via Gaia Mean?

 LA VIA GAIA [LA-vee-ah-guy-ah] means "the happy or joyful way."

 Gaia is also the name of our young daughter, who has been spending her summers with Claudia's family in Bergamo, Italy.

 Since she was 2 years old, for three months out of the year, she becomes totally immersed in Italian culture, deepening her connection to the Italian heritage and traditions...